-06. Construction and Decommissioning Activities Near Operating Units
+06.06 Construction and Decommissioning Activities Near Operating Units

+Construction and decommissioning activities may occur in the vicinity of operating unit(s).
+These activities could include reactors, or other infrastructure projects that in any way could potentially impact operating units (e.g., gas pipelines, renewable energy projects, and hydrogen production facilities).
+Resident Inspectors assigned to operating unit(s) should be aware of such activities which may affect the operating unit(s)’ safety systems.
 The impact of such activities on operating units will depend on multiple factors such as activity distance from the operating unit(s) and the number of shared SSCs between operating unit(s) and units under construction/decommissioning.

 Construction activities for a nuclear power plant may not commence without a construction permit, limited work authorization, or combined license.
 Activities that are construction are defined by 10 CFR 50.10(a).
 An applicant may undertake a range of pre-construction activities without a construction permit, limited work authorization, or combined license as defined in 10 CFR 50.10(a)(2).
-Resident Inspectors should contact their regional management regarding any questionable activities to ensure unauthorized construction activities are not occurring and do not have an impact on risk significant .
+Resident Inspectors should contact their regional management regarding any questionable activities to ensure unauthorized construction activities are not occurring and do not have an impact on risk significant SSCs.

-The operating licensee will continue to have the responsibility for ensuring that any site activities do not impact risk significant to the operating unit(s) or Independent Spent Fuel Storage Installation (ISFSI).
+The operating licensee will continue to have the responsibility for ensuring that any site activities do not impact risk significant SSCs to the operating unit(s) or Independent Spent Fuel Storage Installation (ISFSI).
 The operating licensees are required to consider the impacts on various aspects of operations, such as emergency planning, radiological protection, security, and demolition of existing facilities and structures.
 At multi-unit sites, a unit under construction is required, in part, to have managerial and administrative controls to provide assurance that the LCOs are not exceeded as a result of construction activities (10 CFR 52.79(a)(31)).
-The should understand how construction issues, that may affect the operating unit, are communicated and dispositioned at the operating unit(s).
+The RIs should understand how construction issues, that may affect the operating unit, are communicated and dispositioned at the operating unit(s).

 Resident Inspectors should be alert to situations with potential adverse impact (e.g., unit transients or reactor trips).
-Understanding potential adverse impacts from the pre-construction, construction, and/or decommissioning activities should allow the inspector to implement the appropriate IP to evaluate the potential risk significant .
+Understanding potential adverse impacts from the pre-construction, construction, and/or decommissioning activities should allow the inspector to implement the appropriate IP to evaluate the potential risk significant SSCs.
 Examples of how construction/decommissioning activities could adversely impact the operating unit(s) include, but are not limited to, the following:

 effects on seismic monitoring from sheet piling installation or explosives used during excavation